The John Ruggie Legacy Fund

 For those interested in contributing to the Fund and its future Fellows, please use the link below or contact us at info [at] shiftproject [dot] org.

 We are pleased to announce that Shift is also compiling an online library of John’s key articles, speeches and other outputs relevant to business and human rights.
-We plan to launch this before the end of 2022 on Shift’s website and to continue building it out further over the following months.
+We plan to launch this in 2023 on Shift’s website and to continue building it out further over the following months.

 We are currently accepting donations via PayPal.
 Please use the button below: